Naturally Dyed Eggs

 A fun way to use up kitchen scraps for a weekend project!
+Try your hand at arts and crafts and then save your eggs for a tasty recipe later that week.

 For the dyes